odoo/documentation/content/developer/tutorials/dashboards.rst

 Similar to how we can use the list view within the form view (we saw this automatically happen for One2many relationships in :ref:`tutorials/getting_started/08_relations`), we can add other views within our dashboard view.
 The most commonly added are the pivot and graph views, but the cohort view is also an option.
-These views are covered in more depth in :ref:`tutorials/getting_started/H_adv_views`.
-For this topic, you are only required to know their names.
 A dashboard with only subviews is:

 .. code-block:: xml